bankforall/.github/profile/README.md

 The platform will enable them to access loans, as well as share resources and knowledge with each other, thereby creating a sustainable community.

-## Contributing

-you can contribute to this project by forking the repository and cloning below

-> here is the link to the [frontend repository](https://github.com/bankforall/web) and [backend repository](https://github.com/bankforall/api)

 ## Contribution Guidelines

 We welcome contributions from developers of all skill levels.
 Whether you're a seasoned developer or just starting out, there are many ways you can contribute to the project.